zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 first!

 The first thing we can to is to change the logo.
 There are various way to achieve this.
-The easiest way is to put a `logo.png` file into the cube's `data` directory.
+The easiest way is to put a :file:`logo.png` file into the cube's :file:`data` directory.
 As data files are looked at according to cubes order (CubiWeb resources coming last), that file will be selected instead of CubiWeb's one.